Swat2k/extjs-font-material/README.md

 ExtJS package to use [Material Design Iconic Font](https://material.io/icons/) in a ExtJS application or workspace by Dmitry Kazarin.

+All available icons can be viewed at [THIS](http://extjs.club/github/extjs-font-material/Material.html)

 Current version of Material Design Icons: 3.0.1

 ## Adding package to workspace or app